 Draeger v.
 Reed is the most important case on how an out-of-state DUI prior can be used in California.
 In 1996 Noel Luis Draeger was arrested for a DUI in Nevada county and prosecuted for a DUI in California.
 The District Attorney filed a DUI with a special allegation of a prior conviction from the state of Florida but subsequently dismissed the special allegation on its own motion because they determined that the conviction under Florida law can not qualify as a conviction under California law.
 The DMV took a harsher position against Mr. Draeger and suspended his driver’s license for 18 months based on California and Florida conviction.
 Mr. Draeger appealed the DMV decision in Superior Court and the court ruled in his favor, ignoring the facts underlying the Florida DWI conviction and focusing on Florida’s broader definition of the offense.

 Driver License Compact law is a state to state usage of driving record to make sure that driver’s driving record shows the entire driving record, including out of state convictions.
 For drunk driving convictions, the Compact treats the conduct leading to out-of-state convictions as if it occurred in his home state.
-In other words, DMV of other states report all convictions to your home state to make sure your driving record shows out of state violations.
+In other words, DMV of other states reports all convictions to your home state to make sure your driving record shows out of state violations.
 Because of that, a DUI from a different state will be noted by the California DMV and cause a driver’s license suspension.